roelmagdaleno/wp-countup-js/readme.txt

 = 4.0 =
 * The whole plugin is using OOP style.
 * The core plugin was updated to 1.9.3 version.

-= 3.1 =
-* Bug fixed where the plugin was initializing at the same time that other plugins, breaking them.

-= 3.0 =
-* Bug fixed where some counters didn't start after scroll into it.
-* You can use two ways to use the shortcode.

-= 2.3 =
-* Bug fixed where counter at the top starts counters at bottom.
-* Now, every counter works independently.

-= 2.2 =
-* Now you can add an option if you wanna start the counter when the page is loaded or when scroll it.

-= 2.1 =
-* All counters starts their animations before to reach the target counter.
-* Now, when you scroll to the target counter, the counter will start its animation.

-= 2.0 =
-* Now you can add the options from CountUP.js Options Page inside of the shortcode.

-= 1.1 =
-* jQuery issue was solved.

-= 1.0 =
-* Release